binwiederhier/ntfy/docs/config.md

 - `web-push-public-key` is the generated VAPID public key, e.g. AA1234BBCCddvveekaabcdfqwertyuiopasdfghjklzxcvbnm1234567890
 - `web-push-private-key` is the generated VAPID private key, e.g. AA2BB1234567890abcdefzxcvbnm1234567890
-- `web-push-subscriptions-file` is a database file to keep track of browser subscription endpoints, e.g. `/var/cache/ntfy/webpush.db`
+- `web-push-file` is a database file to keep track of browser subscription endpoints, e.g. `/var/cache/ntfy/webpush.db`
 - `web-push-email-address` is the admin email address send to the push provider, e.g. `sysadmin@example.com`

 Limitations: